zerotohero-dev/zerotohero-web/content/roadmap/roadmap.md

 People continuously ask me variations of the following questions at least a couple of times a week:

-_"I am a self-educated-developer/programming-enthusiast/you-name-it.
+"*I am a self-educated-developer/programming-enthusiast/you-name-it.
-I can write code; however, when I dive into complex codebases, I get lost."_
+I can write code; however, when I dive into complex codebases, I get lost.*"

 Or, something like that:

-_"People assume that I know JavaScript, and I confess: I am a JavaScript developer who doesn't know how to develop."_
+"*People assume that I know JavaScript, and I confess: I am a JavaScript developer who doesn't know how to develop.*"
 I even got this one 😄:

-_"Help me Obi-Wan Kenobi; you're my only hope."_
+"*Help me Obi-Wan Kenobi; you're my only hope.*"

 Since answering the same question over and over again is not the best use of the [opportunity cost of my time](https://en.wikipedia.org/wiki/Opportunity_cost),